climatemodeling/unified-dashboard/docs/ILAMB-Hydro/index.md

 ![All models—panel 1](./figs/Figure9.png)

-*Figure 9.
-All-models view, panel 1.*
+*Figure 8.
+All-models selection

 ![All models—panel 2](./figs/Figure10.png)

-*Figure 10.
-All-models view, panel 2.*

 ![All models—panel 3](./figs/Figure11.png)

-*Figure 11.
-All-models view, panel 3.*

 ![All models—panel 4](./figs/Figure12.png)

-*Figure 12.
-All-models view, panel 4.*
+*Figure 9.
+All-models view

 ---

 ## Regional results (HUC2)

-You can also select one of the eighteen 2-digit **HUC** regions to focus the analysis.
+You can also select one of the eighteen 2-digit **HUC** regions for  the analysis (Figure 10).

 ![HUC selection](./figs/Figure13.png)

-*Figure 13.
+*Figure 10.
 Regional selection for HUC2.*

 ### Example: R17 — Pacific Northwest